 - Not consuming any solid foods after 8 months of age.
-Note: Spoon-fed babies and todders in transition to finger food and self-feeding may have a period of food refusal.
-See our Spoons to Fingers webinar for tips on how to bridge this transition.
+Note: Spoon-fed babies and toddlers in transition to finger food and self-feeding may have a period of food refusal.
+See our video for tips on how to bridge this transition.

 - Not accepting any chewable foods after a couple of weeks of exposure to solid foods (9 months or older).
 If baby is younger than 9 months and not accepting chewable foods, employ the tips above for baby’s age and give it a bit more time.